 The greatest advantage that online stores have over traditional brick-and-mortar is the ability to track every eyeball.
 Use the great tools you have available to you.
 Make sure you have the FB Pixel set up properly if you are using paid ads and use Google Analytics to track all your traffic.

 18. Get Public

 You want to network with the right individuals in your industry.
-Do whatever you can to get more exposure for your drop shipping store.
+Do whatever you can to get more exposure for your Shopify business.
 You could reach out to reporters, industry bloggers, social media influencers, and even other stores.
 Consider guest blogging as well.
 See if they would be willing to comment or spread the word about your store.

 19. Use Drag and Drop Store Tools

 Most ecommerce storeowners don’t have a whole lot of coding knowledge, so that’s why drag and drop stores like Shopify are so useful.
 Use the built-in store features to your advantage.
 Make sure the design of your store aligns with what you are looking to accomplish.
 If you are entirely lost, consider hiring someone to design your store for you.